TaxoPress/TaxoPress/readme.txt

 5. **Auto Links**: If you have a term called “WordPress”, the Auto Links feature will find any instances of “WordPress” in your content and add links to the archive page for that tag.
 6. **Auto Terms**: If you have a term called "WordPress", Auto Terms can analyze your posts, and when it finds the word "WordPress", it can add that term to your post.
 7. **Suggest Terms**: This feature can show a metabox where you can browse all your existing terms.
 A second metabox can analyze your content and find new ideas for terms.
-8. **Term Synonyms**: Allows you to have multiple words associated with a single term.
+8. **Term Synonyms and Linked Terms**: Allows you to have multiple words associated with a single term.
 9. **Mass Edit Terms**: Quickly add or remove taxonomy terms from any content in WordPress.
 10. **Manage Terms**: Add, rename, merge, remove, delete and even delete unused terms.